Would you like to nominate one of our our staff members for superior customer service? Click HERE

 We may share your Personal Information in connection with a corporate reorganization or transaction, such as a divestiture, merger, consolidation, or asset sale, or in the unlikely event of bankruptcy.

-Although websites are accessible anywhere in the world, we are physically located and operate our facilities in California in the United States and our Site is primarily directed to residents of the United States.
-Notwithstanding the foregoing, it is possible that EEA Residents may provide Personal Information to us.
+Although websites are accessible anywhere in the world, we are physically located and operate our facilities in California and provide our Services in the United States.
+Our Site is therefore primarily directed to residents of the United States.
+Notwithstanding the foregoing, it is possible that EEA, United Kingdom and Swiss Residents may provide Personal Information to us.

-From May 25, 2018, all processing of Personal Information of EEA Residents is performed by IPC in accordance with the General Data Protection Regulation (2016/679) of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of Personal Information and on the free movement of such data (“GDPR”).
+All processing of Personal Information of EEA Residents is performed by IPC in accordance with the General Data Protection Regulation (2016/679) of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of Personal Information and on the free movement of such data (“GDPR”).
+Residents of the United Kingdom and Switzerland are governed by privacy laws similar to the GDPR.

-Under the GDPR, IPC is a controller or processor of the Personal Information of EEA Residents.
-IPC’s purpose for processing Personal Information from EEA Residents is to respond to inquiries or for us to provide the Services to individuals who may be EEA Residents.
+Under the GDPR and similar United Kingdom and Swiss privacy laws, IPC is a controller or processor of the Personal Information of EEA, United Kingdom and Swiss residents.
+IPC’s purpose for processing Personal Information from such residents is to respond to inquiries or for us to provide the Services to individuals who may be such residents.
 The legal basis for collecting Personal Information is your consent and to fulfill our contractual obligations to you.
-You may withdraw consent by contacting us at firstname.lastname@example.org.
+You may withdraw consent by contacting us at email@example.com.

-If you are a resident of the EEA and believe that we have Personal Information about you, and you wish to access or correct the Personal Information that we have about you or have any questions relating to the processing of your Personal Information, please contact us at email@example.com with the subject line “GDPR Data.”
+If you are a resident of the EEA, United Kingdom or Switzerland and believe that we have Personal Information about you, and you wish to access, correct, object to processing, request restriction of processing, withdraw consent, or request the transfer to a third party of the Personal Information that we have about you or have any questions relating to the processing of your Personal Information, please contact us at firstname.lastname@example.org with the subject line “GDPR Data.”

 International Data Transfers